-The Rehabilitation Gaming System is a neurorehabilitation technology that assists in the recovery of function after lesions to the brain.
-RGS is based on concrete neuroscientific principles derived from a comprehensive theory of mind and brain in health and disease.
+The Rehabilitation Gaming System is a novel technology for Neuro-Rehabilitation that assists in the recovery of function after lesions to the brain.
+RGS is based on concrete neuroscientific principles of brain mechanisms of function in health and disease.
+RGS was initially developed via the project http://rgs-project.eu.

 Image: [left] Extension of brain damage after stroke. [right] A stroke patient trains with RGS under the supervision of her physician/physioterapist at Val d'Hebron Hospital in Barcelona.
 Stroke can cause brain damage with loss of motor and cognitive functions.
 The efficacy of RGS in the recovery of these functions has been clinically tested with hundreds of patients.
 RGS is based on the neurobiological considerations that plasticity of the brain remains throughout life and therefore can be utilized to achieve functional reorganization of the brain areas affected by stroke.